Where are they now? - Trevor Horn

 In an interview with The Hustle podcast, Horn mentioned another project.
 Asked why there had not been a Trevor Horn solo album, he replied, "I've done one.
 Just figuring out what I have [...]
 [It] is me singing a whole bunch of songs [...] [from] when I grew up [...]
 Mainly from the fifties and the sixties, so songs that I heard when I was a kid [...]
 And a couple more modern ones, but not many."
 He continued, "I'm working on the art.
 I've finished the record.
 Coz the record itself is like a bunch of demos."

 A Jan 2024 interview with Horn said he "is contemplating [...] a Buggles tour for next year."
 With the interview published in Jan, it is also unclear whether it means 2025 or if it actually means 2024.
+We have yet to hear any further news on this.
+The Buggles did tour in 2023 as the support act for Seal.

 Seal played 28 US and Canadian dates Apr-Jun 2023; dates in New York, NY and Toronto, Ontario sold out.
 A European tour began with 5 mostly festival dates (7 Jul, Spain; 9 Jul, Netherlands; 12 Jul, Switzerland; 14 Jul, Denmark; 16 Jul, Monaco), followed by dates in Sep: Belgium, 8 Sep (sold out); Turkey, 10 Sep; 5 UK dates 12-17 Sep (17 Sep London date sold out); and France, 19 Sep.
-The tour featured his first two albums (both called Seal and produced by Horn) in full, plus, according to the promo, "Expect soul staples and standards peppered throughout the set, showcasing the full spectrum of his incredible repertoire."
-(The debut album has recently been re-issued in expanded form: see below.)
-Horn plays bass on the tour (upright electric bass on 1 song, second electric guitar on 1 song) and is credited as the musical director.
+The tour featured his first two albums (both called Seal and produced by Horn) in full.
+Horn played bass on the tour (upright electric bass on 1 song, second electric guitar on 1 song) and was the musical director.
 17 Sep London set: "Crazy", "The Beginning", "Deep Water", "Future Love Paradise", "Violet", "Bring It On", "Prayer for the Dying", "Don't Cry", "Fast Changes", "Killer", "Kiss from a Rose"; encore: "Get It Together", "Love's Divine".
-(To promote the tour, Seal released "Kiss from a Rose (2023)" (4:46) on 12 Feb 2023, but this does not appear to have involved Horn.
-The song was produced by Seal, mixed by Colin Liebich and mastered by Mike Picotte.)
-In a Mar 2023 article revealed Seal had started writing for a new album, but on whether Horn would produce, Horn said, "I'd make another album with Seal if it was the right record and the right moment.
-But I'm getting on a bit, and the hours I put in when producing?
-I'm not sure I want to do that now."
+The tour continued in 2024 with a slight altered set list: they played 2 US dates 3-5 May 2024, 5-6 Jul in the UK, 9 Aug back in the US, 30 Aug in Curaçao (Netherlands Antilles), 6 dates in France 30 Sep-10 Oct, Turkey on 12 Oct, Czechia on 16 Oct, Switzerland on 18-19 Oct.
+I think Horn continued with the band, but I am uncertain if he was at all of these shows.
+Given Horn missed Trevor Horn Band shows in Jul/Aug due to ill health, I presume he must also have missed some Seal dates.

-The support act for the North American tour was The Buggles, after Seal offered Horn the opening slot.
+The support act for the 2023 North American leg was The Buggles, after Seal offered Horn the opening slot.
 (They were not on European dates, where Zia Victoria was the support act.
 Victoria also covered "Crazy" in her slot at the 17 Sep London show.)
 Geoff Downes is not in the line-up, as he was to be touring with Yes at the time (although that Yes tour leg was then postponed).
 An Apr 2023 article said:

 “My daughter, who is a music business lawyer, keeps saying, ‘You’ve got to change the name, because there’s only one of you.
 It should be called the Buggle,’” Horn explained with a laugh.